Accessibility links

 • It should hint at value without resorting to clickbait.

-In each local prompt, provide detailed instructions that will guide the style, tone, and structure of the output.
+In each prompt, provide detailed instructions to guide the style, tone, and structure of the output.
 The more detail you include, the better.
-Expansive and detailed prompts will produce more consistent output that is better suited to your unique voice and brand.
-When writing a prompt, you normally do not need to mention:
+Expansive and detailed prompts will produce more consistent output that is better aligned with your desired voice.

 Choose suitable adjectives (describing words) to refine the style and tone.
 Your prompt might include the following adjectives (or any other adjectives that suit your needs):